jwperez1980/ExcelMapper/README.md

 The Excel file for reading data has the following in the header row:
     User name in Dept, Department Name, Department #,  File "from disc", Date: Hired

-The new ExcelFileReader class can be used as followers to map the names to match the properties:
+The new ExcelFileReader class can be used as follows to map the names to match the properties and return a list of Objects:

 string path = "<path>/myExcelWorkbook.xlsx";
 List<Employee> list;